 - Many tutorials focus specifically on information seeking and citing sources; can E-learning go beyond this to address a wider range of information literacy outcomes?

-Proposals should include an abstract of paper approximately 500 words, and the author'(s) details (name, institution, position) and brief biographical statement of no more than 50 words.
-Proposals should be sent to firstname.lastname@example.org no later than February 5, 2012 and indicate “IFLA proposal” in the subject line
+Proposals should include an abstract of paper approximately 500 words; a summary of the author(s) details (name, institution, position) and brief biographical statement of no more than 50 words.
+Email proposals to email@example.com no later than February 15, 2012 and indicate “IFLA proposal” in the subject line.